iconinteractive/icon-interactive-www/projects/nn-investor-day.md

 horizontal_image_two: ''
 brief_label: Challenge
 brief: "<p>The event in 2018 marked the first time that it would be held at their new headquarters in Charlotte, NC which opened earlier that year.
-This state of the art facility houses their Innovation Center which was debuted at Investor Day.
+This state-of-the-art facility houses their Innovation Center which was introduced at Investor Day.
 We were called in to create a series of video vignettes for their various end markets, as well as an animated piece for their large 12 screen LED wall.</p>"
 solution_label: Solution
 solution: "<p>With a fairly short timeline of only a few weeks, our design team got